apache/doris/docs/en/docs/lakehouse/multi-catalog/iceberg.md

 1. Supports Iceberg V1/V2 table formats;
 2. Supports Position Delete but not Equality Delete for V2 format;
-3. Only supports Hive Metastore Catalogs.
-The usage is the same as that of Hive Catalogs.

 ## Create Catalog